-Shares Offered 2,500,000 Shares.
-An additional 375,000 Shares are issuable pursuant to an over- allotment option granted to the underwriters solely to cover over-allotments, if any.
+Shares Offered [ ] Shares.
+An additional [ ] Shares are issuable pursuant to an over-allotment option granted to the underwriters solely to cover over-allotments, if any.
 Initial Capitalization Prior to this offering, an affiliate of OFS Advisor purchased 5,000 Shares at \$20.00 per share in exchange for an aggregate cash contribution of \$100,000 in order for the Company to have the minimum net worth required by the 1940 Act.
-Shares to be Outstanding Immediately After this Offering 2,505,000 Shares assuming the over-allotment option is not exercised.
-See " Capitalization ."
-2,880,000 Shares assuming the over-allotment option is exercised in full.
-Nasdaq Symbol "OCCI" Use of Proceeds We estimate that the net proceeds we will receive from the sale of 2,500,000 shares of our common stock in this offering will be approximately \$50,000,000 (or approximately \$57,500,000 if the underwriters' over-allotment option is exercised in full).
-We intend to use these net proceeds to acquire the investments that we have identified under " Business - Prospective Portfolio " in this prospectus and to acquire other investments in accordance with our investment objectives and strategies described in this prospectus and for general working capital purposes.
+Shares to be Outstanding Immediately After this Offering [ ] Shares assuming the over-allotment option is not exercised.
+See " Capitalization ." [ ] Shares assuming the over-allotment option is exercised in full.
+Nasdaq Symbol "OCCI" Use of Proceeds We estimate that the net proceeds we will receive from the sale of [ ] shares of our

+We estimate that the net proceeds we will receive from the sale of [ ] shares of our common stock in this offering will be approximately \$[ ] (or approximately \$[ ] if the underwriters' over-allotment option is exercised in full).
+We intend to use these net proceeds to acquire the investments that we have identified under "Business -Prospective Portfolio" in this prospectus and to acquire other investments in accordance with our investment objectives and strategies described in this prospectus and for general working capital purposes.
 We currently anticipate being able to deploy any remaining proceeds from this offering within three months after the completion of the offering, depending on the availability of appropriate investment opportunities consistent with our investment objectives and market conditions.
 During this period, we will invest in temporary investments, such as cash, cash equivalents, U.S. government securities and other high-quality debt investments that mature in one year or less, which we expect will have returns substantially lower than the returns that we anticipate earning from investments in CLO securities and related investments.
 We cannot assure you we will achieve our targeted investment pace, which may negatively impact our returns.
 See "Use of Proceeds."
-Affiliate Purchase Orchard First Source Asset Management, LLC and affiliates of OFS Advisor have indicated their intent to purchase 322,500 Shares in this offering.
-We and OFS Advisor expect to enter into an agreement with the underwriters pursuant to which the underwriters will not receive a sales load on any of these shares purchased by Orchard First Source Asset Management, LLC and affiliates of OFS Advisor, which would decrease the total sales load received by the underwriters from OFS Advisor by approximately \$290,250.